 world.
 In America alone, hundreds of thousands of

 Flower Power challenges the way society perceives and treats pit bulls by shortening the emotional distance between the viewer and these misunderstood dogs.
 The portraits celebrate the life and dignity of these soulful creatures who are at the mercy of humans.

 All the models from the series are shelter dogs who were waiting for adoption at the time of the photograph, and were thought to belong to the pit bull group (studies have shown that most of the time, the identification of pit bull-type dogs by shelter staff is inconsistent).
-I have photographed about 350 dogs since the project started in the summer 2014 (check this link to view the complete series and who is still waiting for a home).
+I have created about 500 portraits since the project started in the summer 2014 (check this link to view the complete series and who is still waiting for a home).